Human placental lactogen

 Human placental lactogen (hPL), also called human chorionic somatomammotropin (hCS) or human chorionic somatotropin, is a polypeptide placental hormone, the human form of placental lactogen (chorionic somatomammotropin).
 Its structure and function are similar to those of human growth hormone.
 It modifies the metabolic state of the mother during pregnancy to facilitate energy supply to the fetus. hPL has anti-insulin properties. hPL is a hormone secreted by the syncytiotrophoblast during pregnancy.
 Like human growth hormone, hPL is encoded by genes on chromosome 17q22-24.
 It was identified in 1963.
+Its two forms are encoded by the genes CSH1 and CSH2 and differ only by a single amino acid.

 Structure

 hPL molecular mass is 22 125 Da and contains single chain consisting of 191 amino acid residues that are linked by two disulfide bonds and the structure contains 8 helices.
 A crystal structure of hPL was determined by X-ray diffraction to a resolution of 2.0 Å.

 Levels

 hPL is present only during pregnancy, with maternal serum levels rising in relation to the growth of the fetus and placenta.
 Maximum levels are reached near term, typically to 5–7 mg/L. Higher levels are noted in patients with multiple gestation.
 Little hPL enters the fetal circulation.
 Its biological half-life is 15 minutes.
 Some women with higher BMI show lower levels of placental lactogen, but whether prenatal health behaviors influence hPL levels or if hPL influences infant birth weight is uncertain.